Andry Rajoelina: Resolution of the political conflict

 In June 2010, the EU announced the extension of its $600-million financial aid to Madagascar.
 In November 2011, his talk at the UN 66th Session of the United Nations General Assembly marked the first major form of international recognition of the Transition government.
 On 13 May 2011, Andry Rajoelina met with Alain Juppé, the French Minister of Foreign Affairs, and on 7 December 2011 he was officially received by the French President Nicolas Sarkozy.

-In May 2013, when Ravalomanana's wife announced her candidacy for the 2013 elections, Rajoelina saw it as a breach of contract and reintroduced his own candidacy for the elections.
-This situation led to the elections to be postponed many times.
-A special electoral court ruled in August 2013 that the candidatures of Rajoelina, Ravalomanana and Ratsiraka were invalid and not be permitted to run in the 2013 election.
-Andry Rajoelina then announced his endorsement of presidential candidate Hery Rajaonarimampianina, who won the presidential election race.
-Andry Rajoelina officially stepped down on 25 January 2014.
+An agreement was reached between Rajoelina, Ravalomanana, and regional Malagasy states in January 2013 to resolve the political crisis.
+The agreement stipulated that neither Rajoelina nor Ravalomanana would stand in the election planned for May.
+However, in May 2013, when Ravalomanana's wife announced her candidacy for the 2013 elections, Rajoelina saw it as a breach of contract and reintroduced his own candidacy for the elections.
+The situation led to the several postponements of the election by the electoral commission.
+A special electoral court ruled in August 2013 that the candidatures of Rajoelina, Ravalomanana and former president Ratsiraka were invalid and would not be permitted to run in the 2013 election.
+Andry Rajoelina then announced his endorsement of presidential candidate Hery Rajaonarimampianina, who went on to win the presidential election in December 2013.
+Andry Rajoelina officially stepped down as president of Madagascar on 25 January 2014.

 Rajaonarimampianina set up the MAPAR committee to organize the selection of his cabinet, a process that extended over several months.
 During this time, Rajoelina sought to be nominated for the position of Prime Minister of Madagascar but Rajaonarimampianina picked Roger Kolo, with the support of the majority in the parliament.
 On 18 April, a cabinet was announced that comprised 31 members with varied political affiliations.